ObjectDB Database Search

 ObjectDB Object Database Features

-are also used for fast ordering and aggregate calculations .
-Lazy/Eager Loading Automatic pre-loading ... and aggregates ).
+ordering and aggregate calculations .
+Lazy/Eager Loading Automatic pre-loading optimizations ... ).
 ORDER BY (including ASC, DESC).
 Aggregates (COUNT, SUM, AVG, MAX, MIN).
-Query
+Query Expressions Path

 JPA Criteria API Queries

-( where ).
-GROUP BY / HAVING clauses ( groupBy , having , count , sum , avg , min , max , ...).
-ORDER BY clause ( orderBy , Order , asc , desc ).
-The links above are direct links to the criteria query
+BY and HAVING clauses ( groupBy , having , count , sum , avg , min , max , ...)
+ORDER BY clause ( orderBy , Order , asc , desc ) The links above go to the Criteria query sections within pages

 jakarta.persistence.criteria.CriteriaBuilder